161tochtli/text-classification-ai/README.md

 ## Features
 - Flexible categorization based on customizable configurations.
 - Works with any dataset containing text data.
-- Uses pre-defined or user-defined categories for classification.
+- User-defined categories for classification.
 - Supports one-hot or categorical output encoding.

 ---